 How to make a snow storm in a jar

 - Add as much glitter and blue food coloring to the oil as you’d like, and then top off the jar with your water and paint mixture.
+Don’t fill the jar to the very top, make sure it is only about a maximum of three-fourths full.

-The science behind the storm
+The science behind the snowstorm

 Here’s the science behind this storm science experiment.
 Because oil is less dense than water, the water will naturally sink to the bottom of the jar.
 When the Alka-Seltzer is dropped into the jar, its interaction with the water creates pressure in an upward direction, and the oil pushes it back down.
 The back and forth pressure is part of what creates the snowstorm.